Yoz-hang/Smart-Home-Energy-Visualizer/README.md

     Control panel size behaviour

-SVRs.js contains code for data processing and Sub Visual Representations for graphs Key elements include:
+SVRs.js contains code for data processing and Sub Visual Representations for graphs

+*Feel free to edit the datasets by changing values of the times and names in the datasets*

+Key elements include:

     SVR1:
         Beginning of doubly linked list
         Always visible